aspargas2/3ds_hw_test/README.md

 ## To-Do List / Roadmap
 In very approximate order of priority:
-* Add an ARM11 payload
-  - Remove reliance on whatever is loading the FIRM to initialize the screens
-  - Do FCRAM testing from ARM11 if available; hopefully this will make testing go much faster than it currently does with ARM9
-  - The ARM9 payload (running from the TCMs) should still be able to function independently if the ARM11 side somehow doesn't get loaded correctly or otherwise dies, using the notification LED for status indication
 * Make the memory testing functionality more complete
   - Implement the rest of the memory tests described [here](https://www.memtest86.com/tech_individual-test-descr.html), save for those which don't really have an equivalent on the 3DS's ARM processors
   - Further optimize, clean up, and comment the current testing code
-  - Test the New3DS-exclusive extensions of FCRAM and ARM9 Internal Memory, if the tester is running on a "new" model
 * Totally revamp the UI, as the current one is dirt simple
   - Allow selecting specifc tests to run on specific memory regions
   - Allow selecting a number of passes to run